reduzent/watchteleboy/README.md

 segments are cached on cdn servers).

 This is a complete rewrite in Python of the original script written in Bash.
-The new Python version is not yet that mature, but already useable.
+The new Python version is not yet that mature, but already usable.
+Teleboy's switch from Apple HLS to MPEG-DASH triggered the rewrite.

 The code is hosted at:
 http://github.com/reduzent/watchteleboy